This document describes the implementation details of the Referee Point Program in AYSO Region 20 (Santa Monica).

 i.
 Are certified as AYSO Referees in Region 20’s inLeague (have successfully completed at least the Basic Referee and Referee Safe Haven courses) and submitted an eAYSO registration/re-registration for the current season.

 ii.
 Complete their referee assignment(s) in an approved uniform.
 (NOTE: Club linespersons do not earn referee points.)

 b.
-Three (3) referee points are awarded to a volunteer who successfully completes the Basic Referee and Referee Safe Haven courses and THREE assigned games as either CR or AR.
+Three (3) referee points are awarded to a volunteer who successfully completes the Basic Referee and Referee Safe Haven courses and THREE assigned games (9/10U and above) as either CR or AR.
 These incentive points are in addition to any game assignment points and may be earned once per volunteer per season.

 d.
 Three (3) referee points are awarded to a volunteer who successfully completes the AYSO Referee Certification Requirements for the next certification level (e.g., Regional to Intermediate, Intermediate to Advanced or Advanced to National) and one assigned game as either CR or AR following certification.
 These incentive points are in addition to any game assignment points and may be earned once per volunteer per certification.